mahdiatubly/AWS/Machine Learning/MLOpsEngineering.md

 *  Selective execution – Use selective execution to run your selected steps in a pipeline while avoiding the need to rerun the entire pipeline.
 Selective execution is useful when you must undertake multiple experimentation phases, especially when some steps are time-consuming or costly to run.
 *  Retry policy – Retry policies help you to automatically retry your SageMaker Pipelines steps after an error occurs.
 Any pipeline step can encounter exceptions, and exceptions happen for various reasons.
 In some cases, a retry can resolve these issues.
 With a retry policy for pipeline steps, you can choose whether to retry a particular pipeline step or not.
 *  GPU instances are effective choices for training ML frameworks such as TensorFlow, PyTorch, MXNet, and XGBoost.
 They are also effective for training Deep Learning models with neural networks.
 Select from a range of GPU instances that balance performance and cost considerations.
-*  AWS Trainium instances are ptimized for deep learning with large model
+*  AWS Trainium instances are optimized for deep learning with large model
+*  Deployment approval gate – After the package is created and verified, the next step is an approval gate for deployment to the next environment.
+It is possible to automate this approval, but it is common to have humans in the loop at this point of the lifecycle.
+Leaders in DevOps, business leaders, or data scientists determine that it is the right time to deploy the package.
+*  If you use SageMaker for real-time inference hosting, you need to create a SageMaker endpoint.
+The endpoint is the destination end of an API communication channel.
+Client application APIs send inference requests to this channel, and predictions and other responses are returned from it.